 Our charitable trust is making a world of difference to Kiwi youth, with hands-on programmes that inspire, motivate, open eyes and doors.

-We’re proud to be a Starship Children’s Hospital Five Star Sponsor.
-You can help by trading in or recycling your old phone, or making a monthly donation.
+You can help Starship Children’s Hospital by trading in or recycling your old phone with us, or making a monthly donation.

 We’re committed to making a long-term difference to Christchurch.
 So we partnered with the Christchurch Earthquake Appeal Trust to launch the Canterbury Fund.

 We share your passion for this country and its success.
 So wherever you live, we’re doing all we can to keep you connected

 No coverage where you live?
 The Rural Broadband Initiative means fast broadband could be rocketing your way soon.

 We've invested over $1bn into upgrades and maintenance, including the world's best and fastest mobile technology, 4G.

 When a natural disaster strikes we want to do our bit to help the community

 We’re recruiting volunteers who will be trained to deploy the Instant Network in the Pacific Region in times of emergency.

 The Instant Network helps relief agencies operate during natural disasters and emergencies by providing emergency mobile communications.